filodb/FiloDB/CONTRIBUTING.md

 When you create a new PR, please be sure to review the guidelines below.
 Then create a branch based on `develop` (not `main`).

 ## <a name="pullrequest"></a> Pull Requests Guidelines
-Pull requests are the only means by which you can contribute to this project, please follow the following steps when submitting pull requests :
+Pull requests are the only means by which you can contribute to this project, please follow the following steps when submitting pull requests:

 1. Create your pull request.
 2. Fill the pull request template with all of the required elements